SolarAscent/Light-the-way/README.md

+## The begin

-## This is my first attempt to build a Github Program
+This is my first attempt to build a Github Program

 The idea was come from https://github.com/H3Art-q/Gitbook-CSTguidance, and oringally, https://survivesjtu.gitbook.io/survivesjtumanual/